spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/analysis-pipelines-with-sct/handling-issues.rst

 Setting up the environment
 --------------------------

-As a prerequisite, make sure you have an image editor installed (in this case: FSLeyes):
+As a prerequisite, make sure you have an image viewer installed (in this case: FSLeyes):

 .. code:: sh